Cultured Dextrose and Cultured Wheat Flour

 Curious about cultured dextrose or cultured wheat flour?
 While there's plenty of information online, a considerable amount is inaccurate or incomplete.
 This post delves into the true nature of these natural preservatives, highlighting their potential as alternatives to synthetic options in preserving baked goods, dairy products, salad dressings, meats, beverages, and more

 Cultured dextrose, a highly sought-after ingredient known for its natural and clean label attributes (also called fermented dextrose, cultured sugar), finds widespread use as a healthier alternative to synthetic propionate, sorbate or benzoate in bakery goods, particularly in bread and tortillas, dairy products, salad dressing, meat and plant-based meat products, beverages and even pet food.
 Cultured dextrose is obtained through the wild fermentation of natural feedstocks rich in dextrose (sugar) by using natural bacteria.
 These bacteria produce a blend of short-chain carboxylic acids (primarily C2 and C3) and peptides.
 The leading organic acid varies based on the specific enzyme employed; it can be acetic acid, propionic acid, or lactic acid.
 Among these, propionic acid stands out, exhibiting exceptional mold-inhibiting efficacy within the effective concentration range of 0.1% to 0.5% (ref 1).
-Typically, it exists as calcium or sodium salt, and is off-white or light-yellow powder with a neutral flavor and aroma.
+Typically, it exists as liquid (acid form) or, more popularly, as calcium or sodium salt, and is off-white or light-yellow powder with a neutral flavor and aroma.
+Liquid form is more technical challenging, while salts are easier to handle.
 Significantly, Wikipedia contains inaccurate information about cultured dextrose for food applications, mentioning butyric acid as one of the key ingredients while omitting acetic acid.

 Cultured dextrose can be made from either plant-based sources or animal resources such as whey and milk.